brenmacdonald-dev/MageWar/README.md

 # MageWar
-This is my  repo for getting up to speed with Unreal by making myself
+This is my  repo for getting up to speed with Unreal